 Real men don’t spend $1,000 on shoes.
 That’s a dominating perception out there when we speak to men who’ll rarely spend $200 on a pair of shoes let alone the maximum on designer kicks.

 You’ve heard the argument: Why the hell would I pay $1,000 for sneakers when my $100 New Balances can do the same job?

 It’s a redundant debate so we’re focusing on the educating part instead.
-Today we’re delving a bit deeper to show you guys what sets apart a pair of $100 sneakers and $1,000 sneakers.
+Today we’re delving a bit deeper to show you guys what sets apart a pair of $100 sneakers and $1,000 white sneakers.

 From materials to design to manufacturing and branding, we’ve hit up Sneakerboy founder Chris Kyvetos and Eve & Kane founder Gabriel Levi to uncover every aspect that makes up the final price of today’s most recognised sneakers: Balenciaga Triple S, Yeezys, Common Projects, Nike Flyknits.

 Is the price of hype really worth the cop?
 Let’s find out.

 A shoe is a sneaker, right?
 Not quite.
 Those in the fashion industry have a clear distinction between these two terms and it’s understanding this difference that one can comprehend where the substantial price discrepancy between a cheap and expensive sneaker comes from.

 Think dropping $1,000 on something like a pair of Balenciaga sneakers versus a pair of $100 Converse All Stars.

 - Traditional shoes such as high quality oxfords or leather lace-ups that are made in small scale shoe factories or boutiques